aversini/teeny-static-server/README.md

 ## Installation

 This command line utility can be installed globally or locally within your project.
-IT does make more sense to have it installed globally though, since it then can be use anywhere by simply starting it to server the files located in the current folder.
+It does make more sense to have it installed globally though, since it then can be use anywhere by simply starting it to serve the files located in the current folder.

 ```sh
 > npm install -g teeny-static-server